KevinyWu/notes/courses/robotic-manipulation/README.md

   - When many solutions, $J^+$ gives the solution with the smallest norm
   - When no solutions, $J^+$ gives the joint velocities that produce a spatial velocity as close to desired $V^G$ as possible
 - **Kinematic singularities**: configurations $q$ for which $\text{rank}(J(q)) < 6$
-  - When smallest singular value apporaches zero, the robot is near a singularity: norm of $J^+$ becomes large
+  - When smallest singular value approaches zero, the robot is near a singularity: norm of $J^+$ becomes large

 ### 3.7-3.9 Pick and Place